SpencerTinnin/e621dl/README.md

 # How does **e621dl** work?

-Put very simply, when **e621dl** starts, it determines the following based on the `config.ini` file:
+Put very simply, when **e621dl** starts, it determines the following based on config files:

 - Which tags you would like to avoid seeing by reading the blacklist section.
 - Which searches you would like to perform by reading your search group sections.